zuozhenggh/learning-library/developer-library/microservices-with-converged-db/review-polyglot-code-ha-setup/review-polyglot-code-ha-setup.md

 ## **STEP 3**: Verify application functionality

-1. Repeat Lab 4 Step 2 to verify the order and inventory functionality of the GrubDash store remains the same using new order ID's, for example 166 and 167.
+1. Repeat Lab 4 Step 2 to verify the order and inventory functionality of the GrabDish store remains the same using new order ID's, for example 166 and 167.

 ## **STEP 4**: Re-deploy the Java Helidon MP Inventory Microservice